Cc

 The use of contextually clean questions has been extensively documented in relation to Clean Language interviewing (see Section 13 for references).
 However this is the first article to explore their use where change is the desired outcome.
 Although the idea and use of these questions has been around from the early days of David Grove’s invention of Clean Language, it wasn’t until 2009 that Wendy Sullivan coined the phrase ‘contextually clean’ in relation to market research interviewing using Clean Language.

 This article is aimed at practitioners who have some training and practical experience in facilitating cleanly in coaching or therapy.
 It’s a long read which goes into the topic in-depth and explores some very subtle distinctions.
-My expectation is that by the end of the article I will have shined a little more light on the fascinating question: What is meant by ‘clean’?
+My expectation is that by the end of the article I will have shone a little more light on the fascinating question: What is meant by ‘clean’?

 Because contextually clean questions need to be seen in context, you can download a complete Symbolic Modelling transcript which includes twelve specialised questions.
 I have annotated the transcript explaining why each of these questions is contextually clean.